-If your dream home is a relaxing space with bright white walls, massive windows, and crisp, clean lines, Minimalism may be for you.
-With little ornamentation, the idea behind minimalism is to create a zen space that lets you unwind after a hectic day and reconnect with nature while enjoying the finer things in life.
+If your ideal home is a relaxing space with bright white walls, massive windows, and crisp, clean lines, minimalism may be the style that best suits you.
+With little ornamentation, the idea behind minimalism is to create a calm, uncluttered space that lets you unwind after a hectic day and reconnect with nature while enjoying the finer things in life.
 Read on to learn how to cultivate a stylishly simple minimalist home.

-Minimalism first began in the 1960s as an extension of mid-century modern.
-Mid-century modern architects and designers took the idea of reduced ornamentation and simple lines in both furnishings and architecture to its extreme.
-While mid-century modern saw hints of influence from Japanese aesthetics, minimalism went even further, fully embracing the philosophy that simplicity is the ultimate way to connect with nature.
+Minimalism first began in the 1960s as an extension of the midcentury modern style.
+Midcentury modern architects and designers took the idea of reduced ornamentation and simple lines in both furnishings and architecture to its extreme.
+While midcentury modern saw hints of influence from Japanese aesthetics, minimalism went even further, fully embracing the philosophy that simplicity is the ultimate way to connect with nature.

 Contemporary minimalism has seen a shift toward all-white structures dotted with deep black accents or incorporating natural elements like wood and stone.
 Silicon Valley has embraced tech-centric minimalism with crisp white interiors, white furnishings, and even white electronics designed to be a blank slate that lets creativity blossom.

 This idea of simple spaces doesn’t mean minimalism is sterile.
 Instead, the few pieces that do adorn a room are often high-end and visually striking.
 A clean-lined sofa becomes art when it is one of the only pieces in the room.
 And relaxing on the sofa, in an unadorned space, while gazing out the window, allows for a connection to nature to be developed.
 This has long been a guiding principle of Japanese design — creating a space that lets nature be number one.
 In design, it’s called “quiet” — a room with no architectural ornamentation and little to no artwork reduces visual “noise,” making it easier to meditate and focus your mind.